Carbon Black Cloud

 4. Choose your collector and event source.
 You can also name your event source if you want.

-5. If you are sending additional events beyond alerts, select the unparsed logs checkbox.
+6. Optionally, if you intend to send additional events beyond alerts, select Send Unparsed Data.
 We recommend that you use TCP as your protocol.

-6. Enter the API URL for Carbon Black Cloud.
+7. Enter the API URL for Carbon Black Cloud.
 You must include the protocol in the API URL, otherwise the data source will fail requests.
-For example, use https://api-prod05.conferdeploy.net instead of api-prod05.conferdeploy.net.
+For example, enter https://api-prod05.conferdeploy.net instead of api-prod05.conferdeploy.net.

 Verify the Configuration